vercel/next.js/readme.md

 ### Prefetching Pages

-(This is a production only feature)
+⚠️ This is a production only feature ⚠️

 <p><details>
   <summary><b>Examples</b></summary>